 - Write a list of everything you need to do, in bite-sized, actionable tasks.
 (Check out my guide to writing effective tasks for ideas on how to do this really, really well!)
 Tip: Zenkit is a great place to track all this 😉

 - Work on the task until the timer rings, then put a checkmark next to your task.

-- Take a 5 minute break.
-Walk around, grab a coffee, do some stretches.
+- Take a 5-minute break.
+Walk around, grab a coffee, and do some stretches.
 Being active helps!